ademozsayin/Mate-iOS/docs/localization.md

 During development, using [`NSLocalizedString()`](https://developer.apple.com/documentation/foundation/nslocalizedstring) in the code should be enough.
 You shouldn't need to touch the `Localizable.strings` files manually.

-During the release process, `NSLocalizedString` statements are scanned and stored in the `Localizable.strings` file.
-The file is then uploaded to [GlotPress](https://translate.wordpress.com/projects/woocommerce/woocommerce-ios/) for translation.
-Before the release build is finalized, all the translations are grabbed from GlotPress and saved back to the `Localizable.strings` files.

 ## Always Add Comments